Christian Personal Finance

 I had assumed that if someone had bought it before, they would buy it again.
 This did not appear to be the case with this item.
 I should have used a bit of common sense, it was a very specific and random thing that not many people would have wanted.
 It just so happened that it was one of the recently sold items that I saw.
 I ended up just listing it again as a straight auction with my starting price being my cost.
 It did quickly sell and actually fetched a decent price.

-Selling quicker or more profits
+Selling quicker for more profits

 I chose to take my time selling these items because I wanted to see if I could get the prices I was asking for each of them.
 I could have lowered my prices and probably sold them all in the first listing, but that wasn’t my goal for this test.